Erikson’s Stages of Development theory explained

 Stage 1: Trust versus Mistrust (Virtue: Hope)

-The first stage of Erik Erikson’s stages of psychosocial development is about trust versus mistrust.
+The first stage of Erikson’s Stages of Development is about trust versus mistrust.
 This stage starts when a baby is born until the age of about 1 year.
 It is the most fundamental stage in a person’s life.
 A baby is completely dependent on other people.
 Therefore, the baby’s development is completely based on the reliability and quality of the child’s caregivers.

 For everything the baby needs to survive, it depends on the parents or caregivers.
 This includes food, love, hygienic care, safety and warmth.
 If a caregiver is unable to provide this care and love, a baby will feel that adults in life cannot be trusted.